 Marie Raperto, The Hiring Hub

-Resumes are read on a variety of devices – desktops, tablets and phones.
+With a remote workforce, resumes are read on a variety of devices – desktops, tablets and phones.
 Remember to leave a lot of white space and bullet points.
 Keep paragraphs to 2-3 sentences.
+Applicant Tracking Systems don’t always read boxes, graphs and borders so simple is best.
 Try opening your resumes on different devices to see how easy it is to read.
+Keep your resume to two pages, if you can.
+Remember, you can use addendum pages to list accomplishments, awards, media hits etc.

 Your resume must: